How to Prove a Parent-Child Relationship for Citizenship or Immigration Purposes

 Alternative documents might include two or more affidavits of birth (sworn letters written by relatives or other persons with personal knowledge of the facts of a child's birth), as well as medical records, school records, and religious records (such as certificate of baptism issued by a church) showing the names of the mother and the child.

-If alternative documents are not available or sufficiently credible (believable), the U.S. government might require that the mother and child obtain a blood test from a laboratory accredited by the American Association of Blood Banks (AABB).
+If alternative documents are not available or sufficiently credible (believable), the U.S. government might not be willing to approve the case until the mother and child obtain a blood test from a laboratory accredited by the Association for the Advancement of Blood & Biotherapies (AABB).
 Such a test, though not routinely requested, would at least prove that the mother and child could be directly related.
-If it is requested of you, you should know that refusing to take the test would be interpreted as evidence of ineligibility, except if you do so for legitimate religious reasons.
-(The fact that the test is expensive is not reason enough.)

 How to Prove a Father-Child Relationship